Updated on December 04, 2019

 Future of microfinance

-The future of microfinance seems bright as it will continue to expand beyond the traditional institutions.
-New actors like distribution networks and mobile operators will assist in offering financial products and services at cheaper costs to underprivileged and isolated population.
+The future of microfinance seems bright as it will continue to expand beyond traditional institutions.
+New actors like distribution networks and mobile operators will assist in offering financial products and services at cheaper costs to an underprivileged and isolated population.

 The new technologies along with online banks will help to market these large scale offerings.
 Talking about the regulations, they will be more focused on the client rather than on institutions, products, or processes.
-In coming years, financial inclusion will become reality in most parts of the world which is currently excluded from several financial services such as business loan, personal loan, insurance etc.

 The new technological innovations are not only offering more diverse services like insurance, credit, and savings products but also are offering low-cost payment infrastructure along with other services to poor people.